 For those who don’t know about contouring, this short brief will explain it:

 Contouring is using various shades of foundation (dark, light, medium, white, pink, green) to highlight and hide various aspects of their facial structure.
 Like shadows, or black clothes, dark contours pull the parts of our face in that we believe should be smaller, thinner and restructured.
-The lighter generic accutane online contours do the opposite, plumping up the parts we want to stand out, so to speak.
-Of course, you also have colours to hide dark circles under eyes, blemishes and redness.
+The lighter contours do the opposite, plumping up the parts we want to stand out, so to speak.
+Of course, you also have colors to hide dark circles under eyes, blemishes and redness.
 This literally means you can completely change the way your face appears structurally; and it works.

 If while under the camera you want defined cheek bones, cheeks pulled in, your chin and brow line redefined, grab a contour kit.
 In other words, if you expect some poker paparazzi attention over this WSOP & want to look like a professional marketing face, have that contour kit ready to paint perfection.